Skip to content

 Overview

-SFA is focused on the impact of regulatory capital and liquidity rules – whether new via proposed regulation or legislative action – and related bank regulatory developments.
-We are especially focused on implications for the securitization market, as well as on the follow-on effects of these policies for bank lending and availability of credit for consumers and small businesses.
+SFA monitors the impact of existing and pending regulatory capital and liquidity rules.
+We focus on the securitization market, bank lending and the availability of credit for consumers and small businesses.

 Publications & Resources